cortexproject/cortex/docs/guides/cortex-with-cassandra.md

 ```
 docker run -d --name=cortex -v $(pwd)/single-process-config.yaml:/etc/single-process-config.yaml -p 9009:9009  quay.io/cortexproject/cortex -config.file=/etc/single-process-config.yaml
 ```
-In case you prefer to run the master version, please follow this [documentation](https://github.com/cortexproject/cortex/blob/master/docs/getting_started.md) on how to build Cortex from sources.
+In case you prefer to run the master version, please follow this [documentation](https://github.com/cortexproject/cortex/blob/master/docs/getting_started.md) on how to build Cortex from source.

 ## Configure Prometheus to send series to Cortex

-Now the Cortex is running on `http://localhost:9009`.
+Now that Cortex is up, it should be running on `http://localhost:9009`.

-Add following snippet to your Prometheus configuration file, in order to configure the remote write to send metrics to Cortex running locally:
+Add the following section to your Prometheus configuration file.
+This will configure the remote write to send metrics to Cortex.

 ```
 remote_write: